tednotfred/tednotfred.github.io/_posts/2023-05-09-RAID-Levels.md

 ___

-:warning:  **Warning:**  remember RAID won’t replace backups.
-You can easilly get into a situation where corrupted data has been perfectly replicated across the array.
+:zap:  *RAID won’t replace backups.* You can easilly get into a situation where corrupted data has been perfectly replicated across the array.

 *Ask me how I know this?*